klevultd/frontend-sdk/examples/react/README.md

 const res = await KlevuFetch(products([params.id]))
 ```

 This search returns all the information for a single product.
+Usually this is not used.
+One should use the platform specified API to fetch product data.

 ## Recommendations